plone/training/voltoaddons/01-addon-basics.rst

 We want to show a field to browse to a file.
 Notice the ``widget`` parameter of the field.
-This widget is not registered by default in Volto, let's register it, add this in the addon configuration loader in ``src/index.js``:
+This widget is not registered by default in Volto, let's register it, add this in the add-on configuration loader in ``src/index.js``:

 .. code-block:: jsx